WebOrigami/docs/src/content/builtins/explore.md

 ---
-title: "explore: namespace"
+title: "explore: protocol"
-subtitle: URL protocol to treat a website with JSON keys as a tree
+subtitle: To treat a website with JSON keys as a tree
 ---

 If the given site supports the [JSON Keys](/async-tree/jsonKeys.html) protocol, you can work with it as a tree in Origami using its [custom `explore:` protocol](/async-tree/jsonKeys.html#origami-support-for-json-keys).
 In cases where you already have an `https` URL, you can pass that to the `exploreSite` function to get back that site as an explorable tree.